subashpaul/Contact-Management/README.md

 # Contact Management App with Charts and Maps

-This is a contact management app built using ReactJS, JavaScript, TailwindCSS, React Router v6, and Redux.
+This is a contact management application created with ReactJS, JavaScript, TailwindCSS, React Router v6, and Redux.
-The app includes a dashboard with charts and maps that display COVID-19 data for different countries.
+The program features a dashboard with charts and maps showing COVID-19 data for various countries.

 # Deployed Link : -

 https://contact-management-app-teal.vercel.app/

 # Pages and Functionality

 The app has two main pages:

 # Contacts

-This page allows you to manage your contacts.
-You can add a new contact by filling out the form, and the contact will be added to the list.
-You can also edit or delete an existing contact.
-Clicking on a contact's name will take you to the contact details page.
+This page lets you manage your contacts.
+Fill out the form to add a new contact to the list.
+You can also modify or remove an existing contact.

 # Charts and Maps

-This page displays COVID-19 data for different countries.
-It includes a line graph showing the cases fluctuations over time and a map with markers that indicate the country name, total number of active, recovered cases, and deaths in that particular country as a popup.
+This page displays COVID-19 statistics from several countries.
+The tool displays a line graph of case fluctuations over time, as well as a map with markers indicating nation names, current cases, recovered cases, and deaths in a popup.

 # APIs Used

 The app uses the following APIs to fetch data:

 - World wide data of cases: https://disease.sh/v3/covid-19/all